KTLT21CLC10/A-Course-Registration-System/README.md

 3. Add new 1st year students to 1st-year classes
 4. Create a course registration session
 5. Remove a course from the enrolled list.
-6. View the list of courses.
-7. Enroll in a course
+6. Enroll in a course
-8. View a list of enrolled courses.
+7. View a list of enrolled courses.
-9. View a list of his/her courses.
+8. View a list of his/her courses.
-10. View a list of classes.
+9. View a list of classes.
-11. View a list of students in a class
+10. View a list of students in a class
-12. View a list of courses.
+11. View a list of courses.
-13. View a list of students in a course
+12. View a list of students in a course